one day all this will be fields

-The project has been a collaboration between Alex Murdin at ruralrecreation, landscape designers Ginkgo Projects, Somerset Forge and the Mendip Garden Company with participation from local residents, Hilperton Parish Council, the Paxcroft Mead Residents Association, the Women’s Institute, Curo Housing and The Mead Primary School.
-It was commissioned by Commissions Projects for Wiltshire Council and funded by section 106 contributions from developers Taylor Wimpey and Abbey Homes.
+It was commissioned by Commissions Projects for Wiltshire Council.
+A collaboration between ruralrecreation, landscape designers Ginkgo Projects, Somerset Forge and the Mendip Garden Company with participation from local residents, Hilperton Parish Council, the Paxcroft Mead Residents Association, the Women’s Institute, Curo Housing and The Mead Primary School.
+Funded by section 106 contributions from developers Taylor Wimpey and Abbey Homes.
+Photos by John Le Brocq